-Neuropsychologists are interested in the anatomy and the mechanics of the brain and nervous system and how it affects one's cognitive abilities and behavior.
-One of the most frequent issues that neuropsychologists deal with is head trauma.
-Whether it's through a car accident or high-contact sports, any brain injury can potentially have profound effects on how someone thinks and behaves.
-To examine the cognitive effects, a specialist can perform a neurological assessment to judge a brain's performance in the aftermath of accidents, diseases like Alzheimer's, and mental illnesses such as schizophrenia.
-Additionally, a neuropsychologist has a lot of advanced tools at his or her disposal and can monitor the electrical activity in a patient's brain through means such as EMG and EEG, which stands for electromyogram and electroencephalogram.
+Neuropsychologists are interested in the anatomy and physiological functioning of the brain and nervous system and how it affects one's cognitive abilities and behavior.
+One of the most frequent issues that neuropsychologists deal with is head trauma, what is neuropsychology?
+Whether it's through a car accident or high-contact sports, any brain injury can potentially have profound effects on an individual’s thoughts and behavior.
+To examine the cognitive effects, a specialist can perform a neurological assessment to judge the brain's performance in the aftermath of accidents, diseases like Alzheimer's, and mental illnesses such as schizophrenia.
+Additionally, a neuropsychologist has advanced tools at their disposal and can monitor the electrical activity in a patient's brain through means such as electromyogram (EMG) and electroencephalogram (EEG).

 Sometimes referred to as an Industrial-Organizational Psychologist, an Occupational Psychologist is concerned with how humans behave in the workplace.
-Typically, they are contracted by a business to reform their practices and make work-life better for employers and employees.
-Whether it's on an individual level or in a group setting, people will be examined, and the information that is retrieved can be used to further the success of an organization and even solve problems for them.
+Typically, they are contracted by a business to reform their practices, create a healthier corporate culture, and create a better model for work/life balance for employers and employees.
+Whether it's on an individual level or in a group setting, an occupational psychologist will interview staff, and the information that is retrieved can be used to further the success of an organization and even solve problems for them.
 For example, this type of psychology can be involved in training programs or seminars that are designed to improve teamwork or manage stress.

 Certain professions are inherently more stressful than others and would benefit from an occupational psychologist.
-A study involving a British police force found that occupational stress resulted in lower job satisfaction, but coping strategies directly improved this.
-Many companies, especially large corporations, will opt for an occupational psychologist to help create a happier and more productive work environment.
+A study involving a British police force found that occupational stress resulted in lower job satisfaction, but coping strategies implemented according to occupational therapy directly improved this.
+Many companies, especially large corporations, will hire an occupational psychologist to help create a happier and more productive work environment.
 This has a significantly positive effect on profits.

-Evolutionary psychology is a fascinating field for many individuals because it helps answer questions about the history of life.
-Thus, it utilizes ideas from biology, anthropology, and more in practices like evolutionary psychology therapy.
-An evolutionary psychologist works to understand how the human mind has changed over time through natural selection.
+Evolutionary psychology utilizes ideas from biology, anthropology, and more in practices like evolutionary psychology therapy.
+An evolutionary psychologist works to understand how the human mind has changed over time under the influence of natural selection.
 Our ancestors have faced many challenges in the past, and because of this, the brain has adapted in response to these issues.
 To find explanations for our behavior, these types of psychologists can examine current traits that we have and look at the past.
-For instance, the primal need to make friends stems from the need to form alliances for food and, as well as increasing one's likelihood to find a mate.
+For instance, the primal need to make friends stems from the need to form alliances for food and increase one's likelihood of finding a mate.

-Similarly, public speaking is another well-researched topic in social psychology, and studies show that people think they look nervous than they appear to be, which is known as the illusion of transparency.
-Nonetheless, it's believed that public speaking anxiety is the norm, rather than the opposite.
+Public speaking is another well-researched topic in social psychology, and studies show that people think they look more nervous than they appear to be, which is known as the illusion of transparency.

-In addition to examining the relationship between human behavior and wellness, a health psychologist may work with patients in finding solutions to their issues.
-Similar to a clinical psychologist, this is another one of the types of psychology that also blends the field with medicine and may find work in the same capacities.
+In addition to examining the relationship between human behavior and wellness, a health psychologist may work with patients to find solutions to their issues.
+Like clinical psychology, this type of psychology blends the field of psychology with medicine, and professionals from both may find work in the same capacities.

-Educational psychologists are dedicated to the study of learning behaviors, and thus, are commonly found in schools for all ages, but are primarily known for working with younger individuals.
-A couple of areas that an educational psychologist may be interested in include gifted learners and those with learning disabilities.
+Educational psychologists are dedicated to the study of learning behaviors.
+They are commonly found in schools for all ages but are primarily known for working with younger individuals.
+An educational psychologist may be interested in working with gifted learners and those with learning disabilities.
 Each has different ways of retaining information, and these types of psychologists will try to understand their learning methods.

-In addition to this, an educational psychologist can help improve students' learning experiences and better their outcome in school.
-Even gifted and talented students who naturally excel in academics, art, or athleticism may still be separated from students in their class and require special attention.
-It all depends on how far ahead they are in comparison to others in the same age group.
-Typically attending school will not be enough to stimulate these students, and special programs will be required.
-According to the National Association For Gifted Students, a "coordinated and comprehensive structure of formal and informal services" is necessary to facilitate gifted learning.
+In addition to this, an educational psychologist can help improve student's learning experiences and better their outcome in school.
+Even gifted and talented students who naturally excel in academics, art, or athleticism may still be separated from students in their class because they require special attention.

-No matter where you reside in the world, purchases and material exchanges are constantly being made, and people have certain buying habits.
-A consumer psychologist studies these specific behaviors along with what influences them.
+A consumer psychologist studies specific behaviors and buying habits of different types of people, along with what influences them.
 For example, if people prefer one brand of soft drink over a different one, they want to know why this is the case.
-Businesses may employ one of these to learn about these kinds of trends so they can better serve the customer's needs.
+Businesses may employ one of these psychologists to learn about these kinds of trends so they can better serve the customer's needs.